chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 <figure>
 <img src="testBoard.gif" width="50%">
-<figcaption>An animation of the algorithm we're going to use as an example of STM</figcaption>
+<figcaption>An animation of the algorithm we're going to use as an example of STM - we'll explain this later on</figcaption>
 </figure>

 This article gives some context on what STM is, how you use it, and why you might want to use it.
 We'll show an application which is well-suited to STM and we'll use this to talk about the benefits, issues, and some open questions.